PeterBengtson/control-tower-log-aggregator/README.md

 The application can also aggregate log files from other types of log buckets in your Log Archive account, as long as they have parsable dates in their name/key/path.
 Such log buckets would typically include VPC Flow logs, CloudWatch logs, load balancer logs, CloudFront logs, GuardDuty logs, and log bucket S3 access logs, but they may be anything.
+This application will collect all such logs from disparate sources and store them in a consistent directory structure.

 The file size problem is one that needs to be solved in any system required to store logs for a long time.
 There seems to be a remarkable lack of solutions to this problem, given that every